Our People

 Antonio J. Burrell

-Antonio is Associate General Counsel of Snipes USA, a 300-store sneaker and streetwear retailer.
+Antonio is General Counsel (nix the “Associate”) of Snipes USA, a 300-store sneaker and streetwear retailer.
 Prior to Snipes, Antonio was an attorney in Philadelphia Housing Development Corporation’s (PHDC’s) legal department where he represented PHDC, the Philadelphia Redevelopment Authority and the Philadelphia Land Bank, supporting government initiatives and public-private partnerships for the development and growth of the City, with the goal of primarily benefitting moderate and low-income Philadelphians.
 Before PHDC, Antonio served as an Assistant City Solicitor in the Philadelphia Law Department’s Real Estate and Development Unit, supporting the City’s economic development initiatives, and representing City departments including Philadelphia’s Departments of Public Property and Parks & Recreation.
 Antonio began his career as a litigator with Blank Rome LLP, representing clients in complex commercial and civil litigation matters.
 A native of Southwest Philadelphia, Antonio graduated from Villanova Law School in 2013.
 His favorite book growing up was Charlie and the Chocolate Factory.

 Tim Galaz

-Tim is a Manager with PwC’s Exempt Organizations Tax Services practice, based in Philadelphia.
+Tim is a Tax Senior Manager with PwC’s Exempt Organizations Tax Services practice, based in Philadelphia.
 Tim provides tax compliance and consulting services to a variety of tax-exempt organizations, including hospitals and health systems, education institutions, and various tax-exempt trusts.
 A native of Tucson, Arizona, Tim received a BA in Studio Art from University of Arizona before relocating to Philadelphia to serve as a City Year, AmeriCorps member.
 After AmeriCorps service, Tim received a JD from Villanova University School of Law.
 His favorite childhood book was the B.F.G. by Roald Dahl

 Amanda Gamble